XenonHan/Shamirs-Secret-Sharing-Scheme-Web-App/README.md

 # Shamir's Secret Sharing Online application frontend
 This project implement SSSS to support secret encryption and recovery in a safe manner.
-The support function in this project include:
+The supported functions in this project includes:
 1. Text
 2. Image
 3. Zip file